oracle-livelabs/pts/ac-with-ucp/lab4-simple-ac/lab4-simple-ac.md

 ![Demo110](./images/task2/image100.png " ")

-2. Strike any key, and the application finishes the first transaction and starts a second one
+2. Strike RETURN, and the application finishes the first transaction and starts a second one

 ![Demo120](./images/task2/image110.png " ")

-3. Strike any key two more times to complete more transactions
+3. Strike RETURN two more times to complete more transactions

 ![Demo140](./images/task2/image120.png " ")